isc-projects/bind9/win32utils/readme1st.txt

 the tools will use it in preference to the registry name server entries.

-Place resolv.conf the System32\Drivers\etc directory.
+Place resolv.conf the "ISC BIND 9"\etc directory.
 It must contain a list of recursive server addresses.
 The format of this file is: